-The workplace environment and conditions of service are important for wellbeing and if adverse conditions are imposed or brought about by neglect these can undermine clinicians' mental health and resilience, so it behoves government to ensure they support the mental health of practitioners as a priority in future.
+The workplace environment and conditions of service that are imposed or brought about by neglect can undermine clinicians' mental health and resilience and so it behoves government to ensure these systems support the mental health of practitioners as a priority in future.
 Without dentists in the NHS there is no NHS dentistry.